Visualizing Data

 What are packages again?

-Recall that packages are simply collections of functions and tools others have already created, that will make your life easier!
+Recall that packages are simply collections of functions and code1 others have already created, that will make your life easier!

 The package 2-step